 Days Payables Outstanding (DPO)

-The days payables outstanding is measured from the moment you receive inventory and have a legal obligation to pay for it.
+You measure the days payables outstanding from the moment you receive inventory and have a legal obligation to pay for it.
 You calculate DPO by multiplying your average payables balance by the number of days in the period and dividing the result by the cost of your inventory.
 You get the average balance of accounts payable by taking the average between the beginning balance and ending balance for any period.

 Days Inventory Outstanding (DIO)

 Unlike the DPO, you should seek to minimize your DIO.
-The DIO represents the number of days on average inventory item sits in your stockroom waiting to be sold.
-During this period, your cash is tied to the asset, and it is not producing any income.
-So, you should take all measures to decrease your DPO.
-This can be done by doing marketing to raise awareness about your stock adjusting your prices.
+The DIO represents the number of days on average an inventory item sits in your stockroom waiting for a customer to buy it.
+During this period, the asset ties up your cash, and it isn’t producing any income.
+So, you should take all measures to decrease your DIO. such as marketing to raise awareness about your inventory or adjusting your prices.

 Days Sales Outstanding (DSO)

 Similar to the DIO, you can strive to minimize the number of days for this metric, because every day you hold onto an account receivable, you have less cash at your disposal to grow your business.
 And, a higher DSO is an indicator that customers are slower to pay and may result in uncollectible accounts.
-You calculate DSO by dividing the average accounts receivable balance by the total credit sales for a period and multiplying the result by the number of days in the period.
+Calculate DSO by dividing the average accounts receivable balance by the total credit sales for a period and multiplying the result by the number of days in the period.

-Usefulness of Cash-to-Cash Calculation
+Usefulness of Cash-to-Cash Cycle Calculation

-The cash-to-cash calculation can be useful in many ways.
-First, it can be translated into any period.
-For example, to find the cash-to-cash calculation for a specific quarter, 90 or 91 days can be used in each equation.
-To find the calculation for an entire year, 365 days may be used.
+The cash-to-cash cycle calculation can be useful in many ways.
+First, you can translate it into any period.
+For example, to find the cash-to-cash calculation for a specific quarter, you can use 90 or 91 days in each equation.
+To find the calculation for an entire year, use 365 days.
 In each case, you can target a specific time period which is important for seasonal businesses with fluctuating cash flows.